-- Place the tofu in a single layer in the basket of an air fryer.
+- Air Fry.
+Place the tofu in a single layer in the basket of an air fryer.
 Air fry tofu at 400 degrees F for 11 to 14 minutes, tossing at the 9-minute mark.

 Ways to Use Air Fryer Tofu

-What crispy tofu cubes you can resist nibbling straight out of the air fryer basket (and yes, air fryer tofu is THAT GOOD) can be used in a variety of ways.
+The crispy air fryer tofu nuggets you can resist nibbling straight out of the air fryer basket (and yes, air fryer tofu is THAT GOOD) can be used in a variety of ways.

 Tofu is a perfect way to add protein to your favorite vegetarian recipes and vegan recipes.